The sacred land at the center of the Dakota pipeline fight

 Every tribe, Spotted Eagle says, has a story about water being threatened.
 For this reason, people here say they're not protesters; they are "water protectors."

-It's not just sacred land at stake right now — it's the water as well.
+It's not just sacred land at stake now -- it's the water as well.
 The Missouri River and all the tributaries that flow into it, including the Cannonball River that runs by the camps, are sacred.

-For tribes, water is the "first medicine"; it sustains us in our mother's womb, Spotted Eagle says.
+Water is the "first medicine;" it sustains us in our mother's womb, Spotted Eagle says.
 It's used in ceremonies to heal people.
 The steam it gives off in a sweat lodge, for example, purifies.
 Water can clean a spirit when it's bleeding.
 It can calm a person and restore balance.

 Its power goes even deeper, though.
 Water, she says, also has memory.
 When people speak or sing to it during a ceremony, it is believed that the water holds on to what it hears and can later share what it learns.